-In our daily life, we come across so many people having a different voice.
-A mother talking to her kid has different voice compared to that of the kid.
-Did you ever think why every person have a different voice if they are speaking at the same loudness?
-Let’s learn about the loudness of sound, pitch of the sound and their difference.
+In our day-to-day life, we come across different types of sound, and we are well-equipped with a mechanism to understand different types of variations in the sound pattern.
+A mother talking to her kid has a different voice compared to that of the kid.
+Have you ever thought about why every person has a different voice?
+Let’s learn about the loudness of sound, the pitch of the sound, and their difference.

-- The loudness of a sound depends on the amplitude of the sound wave.
-If the amplitude of the sound wave is large then the sound is loud.
+- The phenomenon of sound depends on the amplitude of the sound wave.
+If the amplitude of the sound wave is large, then the sound is said to be loud.

 - It is directly proportional to the square of the amplitude of vibration.
-If the amplitude of sound wave becomes double then the loudness of the sound will be quadrupled.
+If the amplitude of the sound wave becomes double, then the loudness of the sound will be quadrupled.

 - It is expressed in decibel (dB).

-- The table given below gives us the data for the loudness of sound from various sources.
+- The table given below gives us data for various sources of sound.

-- The pitch of the sound depends on the frequency of vibration.
+- This depends on the frequency of vibration of the waves.

-- A bird produces high pitch sound whereas roaring of a lion is a low pitched sound.
+- A bird produces a high-pitched sound whereas roaring of a lion is a low-pitched sound.

-- Voice of a woman has high pitch than that of a man.
+- The voice of a woman has a higher pitch than that of a man.

-Pitch and loudness seem to be same sometimes but they are not exactly the same.
+These two phenomena seem to be the same sometimes, but they are not exactly the same.
 They differ on the basis of their tone quality.
 The pitch of a sound is our ear’s response to the frequency of sound.
 Whereas loudness depends on the energy of the wave.
 In general, the pitch is the reason behind the difference in voice quality of different individuals.

 The pitch of a sound depends on the frequency while loudness of a sound depends on the amplitude of sound waves.
 Amazingly, many musicians, who have been trained are capable of detecting a difference in frequency between two separate sounds that are as little as 2 Hz.